Comprehensive Cancer Center

 The Comprehensive Cancer Center is committed to providing the finest in cancer-related services through an integrated system of health and social services.
 The continuum of care extends from prevention, diagnosis, treatment, symptom control, and cure, through all related aspects of adjustment to relapse, survivorship, and bereavement counseling.

-The Cancer Center team includes medical, surgical, and radiation oncologists, specially trained R.N.s, and clinical nurse specialists in complementary therapy.
+The Cancer Center team includes medical, surgical, and radiation oncologists, specially trained R.N.s, clinical nurse specialists in complementary therapy, and pharmacists.
 This team collaborates with physical therapists to provide care to patients with lymphedema and with a geneticist who provides genetic counseling to patients and families.
 The Hennepin Comprehensive Cancer Center also includes the Nancy Geltman Shiller Cancer Resource Library.

 The Comprehensive Cancer Center has been awarded a certificate of approval with commendation from the Commission on Cancer of the American College of Surgeons.
 The cancer program is fully accredited.
 The approval recognizes the Cancer Center’s commitment to the community and to patients with cancer seen at the center.
 The Commission on Cancer looked at the organization of cancer services as well as the scope of high quality of care provided.